chrisnoonan98675/site/_drafts/create-a-custom-report.markdown

 	    ]
 	})

-This table has three columns as described in the header field (_2_): a qualification field (will show a qualification icon), a start date and a duration field.
+This table has three columns as described in the header field (_2_): a qualification field (will show a qualification icon), a start date, and a duration field.
 These are the different types that are supported.
-Any other type will just be rendered as is.
+Any other type will just be rendered as-is.

-The Start date field is rendered as a link (_1_).
+The start date field is rendered as a link (_1_).
 The qualification result ad duration is rendered as normal field values.

 The body contents (_3_) is rendered with a single [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions).